For children and young people

 If you are being bullied or know of someone else who is being bullied, you should tell someone about it.
-Tell a parent or a teacher or someone you know who will listen to you and help you stop the bullying.
+Tell a parent, a teacher or someone you know who will listen to you and help you stop the bullying.

-If you can't find someone to listen and you want to talk to someone now, go to
+If you cannot find someone to listen and you want to talk to someone now, go to

 Kids Helpline or call them on 1800 55 1800.
 It's a free call, 24 hours a day, 7 days a week.

 eheadspace also offers online chat or email support services for young people and their families.
-If you prefer, you can phone them on 1800 650 890.
-It's a free call, 24 hours a day, 7 days a week.
+If you prefer, you can phone them on 1800 650 890, a free call, 24 hours a day, 7 days a week.

-If you have specific concerns about your child at school, you are encouraged to contact the principal of your school.
-If you want to speak to someone else about your child, you can contact the
+If you have specific concerns about your child at school, you are encouraged to contact the class teacher in the first instance.
+Any matters that cannot be satisfactorily resolved with the class teacher may need to then be addressed by the school principal.
+If you want to speak to someone else about your child, you can contact

 Parentline for confidential counselling and support.